jccarlosjr/movie-list-OMDB-api/README.md

 # movie-list-OMDB-api
-App com javascript para criação de uma lista personalizada de filmes utilizando a API da OMDB
+Web App using javascript to build a list of movies with OMDB API